 Some symptoms might be a sign that you're having an allergic reaction to Epiduo.
 You should call 999 or go to your nearest A&E department if you experience these side effects after using Epiduo gel:

 - Feeling dizzy or lightheaded

-- Swelling of the lips and tongue
+- Swelling of the eyes, face, lips, or tongue